Behaviour-Based Safety Within Construction

 Finally, remember the importance of your management team when it comes to setting an example.
 Your first step should be to make sure all members of management are fully compliant with health and safety conduct and use positive and negative reinforcement to correct behaviour here first.
 After you have rolled out behaviour-based safety to your supervisors, they can begin trickling down behaviour to your other staff.

 Hitchcock & King are a leading supplier of high quality and affordable building materials and timber.
-We have eight branches throughout London and a flexible fleet of vehicles to carry out our same/next day delivery service.
+We have eight branches throughout London and a flexible fleet of vehicles to carry out our fast, reliable delivery service.
 Get in contact today to find out more.